youenchene/JOST_Launcher/README.md

 _Optional_

-To specify an inventory file  other than de default one (`S:jl-inventory.data`)
+To specify an inventory file other than the default one (`S:jl-inventory.data`)

 Example: